Near Wamsutter in Sweetwater County, Wyoming — The American West (Mountains)

 Travelers along I-80 between Rock Springs and Rawlins cross the Continental Divide twice as they drive through the southern part of the Basin.
 One crossing is approximately 5.5 miles west of Rawlins near the Hadsell exit.
 The other is located about 58 miles west of Rawlins between the Red Desert and Table Rock exits.

 Location.
-41° 42.791′ N, 107° 47.113′ W. Marker Touch for map.
+41° 42.791′ N, 107° 47.113′ W. Marker is near Wamsutter, Wyoming, in Sweetwater County.
+Marker can be reached from Interstate 80 at milepost 184, on the right when traveling east.
 To reach marker, after exiting I-80 at Exit 184 (Continental Divide Road), drive south for less than 1/8 mile till you reach a wide gravel/dirt road (this is the roadbed of the Lincoln Highway).
 Turn left (west) on road and in approx. 0.2 miles you will see marker on your left.
 You can park on the Lincoln Highway roadbed and walk to the marker, or continue driving a little past the marker and you will find on your left a one-lane dirt road that leads to the marker.
+Touch for map.
 Marker is in this post office area: Wamsutter WY 82336, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Henry Bourne Joy and the Lincoln Highway (here, next to this marker).